Watch the Brexit debate live

 But it would not fulfill the requirements of last year's EU Withdrawal Act, which stipulates that both elements (both the future relationship and "divorce deal" aspects) must be approved by MPs to pass the "meaningful vote" allowing the deal to be ratified.

-Yet soon after the vote was announced, the deal swiftly looked doomed to failure once again as Labour said they would not be backing the Prime Minister's "blindfold Brexit" deal, while the DUP maintain they cannot vote for a deal which includes the controversial backstop.
+Yet soon after the vote was announced, as Labour said they would not be backing the Prime Minister's "blindfold Brexit" deal, while the DUP maintain they cannot vote for a deal which includes the controversial backstop.